slab14/IoT_Sec_Gateway/README.md

 ![alt text](https://i.ibb.co/JpkNXzv/image.png)

 - Device 1: "Node_0" emulates the user/attacker trying to access the IoT device (IP address: 192.1.1.2)
 - Device 2: "Dataplane" emulates the software-defined security gateway (both the controller and dataplane are on this host).
-It is running OVS to create a virtual switch for routing IP traffic through the middlebox specified in the policy (policy/newPolicy0.json).
+It is running OVS to create a virtual switch for routing IP traffic through the middlebox specified in the [policy](https://github.com/brytul/IoT_Sec_Gateway/blob/master/policies/cloudlab-NewPolicy20.json).
 It runs a very basic "controller" (simple-controller.py) to dynamically change the middlebox and routing of IP traffic based upon events it receives from the middlebox.
 - Device 3: "Node_1" emulates an IoT device (IP address: 10.1.1.2)